thomaslin1990/thomaslin1990.github.io/_pages/cv.md

 ======
 * From Sep 2018, Research Scientist
   * Institute for Infocomm Research, Singapore
-  * Working on AI, Computer Vision, Machine Learning with Applications in Biomedical/Industry Images.
+  * Working on AI, Computer Vision, Machine Learning with Applications in Biomedical/Industry Data.

 Skills
 ======